How to Make a Monthly Budget

 Here are just a few of the reasons that creating a household budget is a wise decision, regardless of your financial circumstances:

-- Simple and effective way of managing or avoiding debt: The reason millions of Americans find themselves weighed down with hefty interest payments on credit card accounts is that they simply spend more each month than they bring in, and hence they are unable to pay off their card balances.
+- It’s a simple and effective way of managing or avoiding debt: The reason millions of Americans find themselves weighed down with hefty interest payments on credit card accounts is that they simply spend more each month than they bring in.
 The No. 1 budgeting tip: Make sure your monthly spending does not exceed your disposable income.

-- Helps achieve short and long term goals: Say you want to save money for a down payment on a car next year or a home in five years, or that you want to make sure you can spend your golden years in comfort by building up your retirement nest egg.
-A budget plays a valuable role in determining how much of your income you need to save each month to reach those goals and how to allocate that money accordingly.
-A budget is a way of forcing you to make sacrifices – be it cutting back on lattes at Starbucks or restaurant meals, scaling back expensive vacations, settling for a cheaper cable TV package, or holding onto that aging car for a few more years.
-A budge is also a way of helping you anticipate expenses like car expenses, utilities, or phone bills.
+- It helps achieve short and long-term goals: Say you want to save money for a down payment on a car next year or a home in five years, or that you want to make sure you can spend your golden years in comfort by building up your retirement nest egg.
+A budget plays a valuable role in determining how much of your income you need to save each month to reach those goals.
+A budget also can be a way of forcing you to sacrifice – be it cutting back on lattes at coffee shops or meals at restaurants, scaling back on expensive vacations, settling for a cheaper cable or streaming TV package, or holding onto that aging car for a few more years.
+Finally, a budget can help anticipate expenses like car expenses, utilities, or phone bills.

-- Can prepare you for a rainy day: The fact so many Americans live paycheck to paycheck, and so few have an emergency fund, cries out for the need for more households to build a cushion they can turn to the next time the car breaks down, the home plumbing springs a leak, or, in a worst case scenario, you lose your job or health insurance.
+- It can prepare you for a rainy day: The fact that more than half of Americans live paycheck to paycheck and so worst-casen emergency fund, cries out for the need for more households to build a cushion they can turn to the next time the car breaks down, the home plumbing springs a leak, or, in a worst case scenario, you lose your job or health insurance.

-- Encourages you to become invested in your own finances: Simply put, the process of budgeting instills individuals with the discipline and motivation to manage their finances more efficiently and responsibly.
+- It encourages you to become invested in your own finances: The process of budgeting instills individuals with the discipline and motivation to manage their finances more efficiently and responsibly.
 Research has shown that those who adhere to a budget are more likely to reach their financial goals in part because they become emotionally invested in the process.

 » Learn More: Budgeting Tips for Families

-There is no one universal method or tool for budgeting; you’ll most likely choose an approach that fits most comfortably with your skills and preferences, whether it’s budgeting apps such as Mint, programs like Quicken, a budget worksheet such as the one provided by InCharge Debt Solutions, or an old-fashioned pencil and paper.
+There is no set, defined method for how to create a budget.
+The best approach is the best approach for you — whether it’s budgeting apps, programs like Quicken, a budget worksheet such as the one provided by InCharge Debt Solutions, or an old-fashioned pencil and paper.
 To help with the math, you can also try InCharge’s budget calculator.

 » Learn More: Financial Planning Process

-When it comes to a budget, take-home income is the only income that matters.
+Take-home income is the only income that matters in a budget.
 Forget about pre-tax earnings.
-Your take-home pay is what you can spend or save beyond what you may already be putting into a retirement account at work.
+The amount of after-tax money that goes into the bank is what you can spend or save beyond what you may already be putting into a retirement account at work.

 When calculating income, also include other sources like social security, disability, pension, child support, regular interest or dividend earnings and alimony.
 Any money that you regularly receive can be considered income for your monthly budget.